brown-ccv/react-volume-viewer/README.md

   /** Array of models loaded into aframe REQUIRED
    *  Each MODEL is of class Model
-   *    colorMap: The color map applied to the model.
+   *    colorMap: Object containing the path to the current color image applied to the model.
-   *      colorMap is an instance of ColorMap
+   *      name: Common name of the color map
+   *      path: Path to the color map source image
    *    colorMaps: Array of possible color maps for the model
    *      colorMap must be present in colorMaps
    *      Each colorMap must have a unique name in colorMaps